AltidSec/sulka-docs/source/user-guide.rst

   The password that the service user uses to log in.
   This is not set by default, and if you do not set a password, the service user will not be added.
   See the instructions in the :ref:`quick-start` for the password creation and setting.

+* ``SULKA_UBOOT_PASSWORD`` (no default value)

+  The password that can be used to log in to the u-boot command line interface.
+  By default, no password is set and the command line interface is inaccessible.